Colorado supermarket shooting suspect incompetent for trial

 Dougherty did not disclose why the experts determined that Alissa is not competent.
 Alissa's defense attorney, Kathryn Herold, said Friday her client has a "serious" mental illness but did not provide more details

-Judge Ingrid Bakke ruled after Dougherty revealed the result of the examination that Alissa was incompetent and ordered him to be sent to the mental hospital.
+Judge Ingrid Bakke ruled after Dougherty revealed the result of an examination that determined Alissa to be incompetent.

 The ruling halts virtually all proceedings in the case indefinitely.
 Bakke scheduled another hearing for March 15, 2022, nearly a year after the shooting, to discuss whether any progress has been made treating Alissa and to decide what should happen next.